danthegoodman1/quick-convex/README.md

 ### Choosing an ordering mode

 - Use `"vesting"` when throughput is the priority.
 Ready items can run as soon as they are due, so delayed/retried items do not block newer ready work in the same queue.
 - Use `"fifo"` when strict per-`queueId` ordering is required.
 This enforces head-of-line semantics for that ordering domain.
-- In `"fifo"` mode, a delayed/retrying head item stalls the rest of that same `queueId` until it is ready again.
+In `"fifo"` mode, a delayed/retrying head item stalls the rest of that same `queueId` until it is ready again.

 In practice, FIFO queues are often a cleaner and more performant alternative to creating many `maxParallelism: 1` workpools (one per ordering domain).
-With Quick FIFO, use `queueId` as the domain key (for example `userId`, `accountId`, or `aggregateId`), and each domain stays ordered while different domains can still process in parallel.
+With Quick FIFO, use `queueId` as the domain key (for example a user id, account id, or aggregate id), and each domain (`queueId` value) stays ordered while different domains can still process in parallel.

 ## Compare to Convex Workpools